 Access to healthcare | Endemic/Epidemic disease

-However, budgetary restrictions, drug stockouts and a lack of trained health personnel, among other factors, continue to hamper access to good-quality medical services for women and young children.
+The Ministry of Health has made maternal healthcare a priority, offering it free of charge to all pregnant women, but budget restrictions, drug stockouts and a lack of trained staff continue to hamper access to good-quality services for women and their newborns.

 Needs are especially acute in rural areas such as Hambol, where we have been supporting the Ministry of Health since 2014.
 We have teams working in the maternity, neonatology ward and operating theatre at Katiola referral hospital, where we admitted 793 newborns for care in 2018.